WMC-AHIF-2021/HistoryOrSomething/README.md

 - responsible for Germany
 - 15 years but much older
-- work hard, not smart
+- work smart, not hard

 # Project Information